Randomized spectral co-clustering for large-scale directed networks: Introduction

-The spectral co-clustering is easy to be implemented and has been shown to have many nice properties \citep{von2007tutorial,rohe2016co}.
-However, large-scale directed networks, namely, networks with a large number of nodes or dense edges, pose great challenges to the computation of SVD.
-Therefore, how to improve the efficiency of spectral co-clustering while maintaining a controllable accuracy becomes an urgent need.
+The spectral co-clustering is easy to be implemented, and has been shown to have many nice properties \citep{von2007tutorial,rohe2016co}.
+However, large-scale directed networks, namely, networks with a huge number of nodes or dense edges -- say millions of nodes and tens of millions of edges, pose great challenges to the computation of spectral co-clustering.
+How to improve the efficiency of spectral co-clustering while maintaining a controllable accuracy becomes an urgent need.
 In this paper, we consider the problem of co-clustering large-scale directed networks based on randomization techniques, a popular approach to reducing the size of data with limited information loss~\citep{mahoney2011randomized,woodruff2014sketching,drineas2016randnla}.
-Randomization techniques have been widely used in machine learning to speed up fundamental problems such as the least squares regression and low rank matrix approximation (see~\citet{drineas2006sampling,meng2013low,nelson2013osnap,pilanci2016iterative,clarkson2017low,halko2011finding,haishan2017fast,martinsson2016randomized}, among many others).
-The basic idea is to compromise the size of a data matrix (or tensor) by sampling a small subset of the matrix entries, or forming linear combinations of the rows or columns.
+Randomization techniques have been widely used in machine learning to speed up fundamental problems such as the least-squares regression and low-rank matrix approximation (see~\citet{drineas2006sampling,meng2013low,nelson2013osnap,pilanci2016iterative,clarkson2017low,halko2011finding,haishan2017fast,martinsson2016randomized}, among many others).
+The basic idea is to compromise the size of a data matrix (or tensor) by sampling a small subset of the matrix entries or forming linear combinations of the rows or columns.
 The entries or linear combinations are carefully chosen to preserve the major information contained in the matrix.
-Hence, randomization techniques may provide a beneficial way to aiding the spectral co-clustering of large-scale directed network data.
+Hence, randomization techniques may provide a beneficial way to aid the spectral co-clustering of large-scale directed network data.